Crustless bread

 Crustless bread is bread without crusts.
-Panko is made from such a bread, which is produced by passing an electric current through the dough.
+Panko is made from such bread, which is produced by passing an electric current through the dough.

 The British food group RHM manufactures a crustless bread targeted at children called Hovis Invisible Crust, which is produced by baking the bread at low temperature.
 Other bread manufacturers have released crustless bread, with the crusts removed.